LukeMcCulloch/LukeMcCulloch.github.io/README.md

 # LukeMcCulloch.github.io
-pages static site

-In support of the PhD I completed at the University of New Orleans.
+This little static site is in support of the PhD I completed at the University of New Orleans.
 The code is [here.](https://github.com/LukeMcCulloch/feasible-form-parameter-design)

 copyright 2019 Thomas Luke McCulloch

 All Rights Reserved

 (until I can figure out what to do with this code.)